-APs receiving an NDP Probe Request frames shall transmit a broadcast respond with a (Short) Probe Response frame only if:
+APs receiving an NDP Probe Request frames shall transmit a broadcast respond with a (Short) Probe Response only if:

 The compressed SSID in the NDP Probe Request frame is the specific compressed SSID of the AP.

 The access network option in the NDP Probe Request frame is the access network option of the AP.